The Conservation of Energy Principle

 This statement is similarly exclusive, alienating and delusional as the last one.
 We human beings cannot transform energy.
 We can only change, conserve and destroy the forms it may be manifest in.

-It is a common belief in our Anglosphere culture that a form of energy can be “energy”.
+It is a common belief in our Anglosphere culture that a form of energy can be “energy” and and some institutions are even dedicated to “conserving energy”.
 This makes non-science of the principle and generates delusional behaviour.

 “form”